DrPaulBrewer/market-engine/README.md

 ## Initialization

-    import MarketEngine from 'market-engine'; // ES6
+    import MarketEngine from 'market-engine'; // ES Module

-    var MarketEngine = require('market-engine'); // CJS

 ## Usage

 MarketEngine is used as a base class for building classes representing market exchanges with some set of customized rules.

 MarketEngine does the housekeeping of maintaining an active list of orders, a trash list, and provides a framework for handline new orders and trades, without specifying the ultimate form of orders or the rules of trade.

 ## Subclasses

 For a subclass implementing sequential double auction trading rules, see [market-example-contingent](https://www.npmjs.com/package/market-example-contingent)

 ## Events

 MarketEngine is an EventEmitter.
 Here is an event reference.